Big-company strategy. Small-business math.

 No. StratEngine exports to Google Slides and PowerPoint automatically.
 All three tiers include presentation export.

 Yes.
-Both.
-Consultants use it for client-facing proposals; operators use it for internal board and exec-team prep.
+Owners and leadership teams use it for annual planning, growth decisions, and exec-team prep.
 The brief is the primary artifact; the deck is the export.

 How much does StratEngine AI cost?